Crime Reporting Policy

 Effective Date: September 1, 2011

-This policy applies to the College of William & Mary in Virginia, including the Virginia Institute of Marine Science (the university).
+This policy applies to William & Mary as a whole university, including the Virginia Institute of Marine Science.
 It applies to all individuals designated as Campus Security Authorities, as described in Section III below.

 II.
 Purpose; Explanation of Clery Act

 The purpose of this policy is to help increase the safety and security of the university campus, to implement the university’s Code of Ethics, which requires reporting of illegal conduct, and to ensure compliance with the Clery Act.
 The Clery Act is the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, which is a federal law requiring that the university collect crime report information from Campus Security Authorities as well as local police.
 Campus Security Authorities are required to report so that:

 - if there is a crime posing an ongoing threat to the safety of university members, the university can provide a timely warning to the campus community;

 - police can investigate the reported crime if warranted; and